shreyaspathak11/shreyaspathak11/README.md

 # Hola amigos! 👋
 Welcome to my GitHub space!
-I'm a passionate newcomer to web development, driven by a curiosity for technological innovation.
+I'm a passionate developer, driven by a curiosity for technological innovation.
 Proficient in Python's data structures and algorithms, I enjoy solving complex problems with analytical thinking.
-Currently exploring the realms of web development, my goal is to evolve into a Full Stack Developer.
+Currently exploring the realms of software engineering, my goal is to learn as much as I can.
 I thrive on challenges, collaborative learning, and continuous growth.

-Check out my ongoing projects that showcase my web development and data structures skills using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Check out my ongoing projects that showcase my software engineering and data structures skills using the MERN stack (MongoDB, Express.js, React.js, Node.js) and Flutter(Dart) .

 ## Visit my [PORTFOLIO](<https://shreyas-pathak-portfolio.vercel.app/>) for a detailed look.